 It’s hard not to love watching your puppy sleep.
 In fact, they might somehow manage to get cuter as they snooze.
-They look so content and peaceful.
-It can be even sweeter if they sleep while snuggling you.
+They look so content and peaceful, especially if they’re snuggled up to you.
 Though experts frequently recommend giving your pet their own sleep space, like a crate, it’s ultimately up to you.

-Regardless of where and when your puppy is resting, you want them to be comfortable and safe.
+Regardless of where and when your puppy is sleeping, you want them to be comfortable and safe.
 If you notice your puppy breathing fast while sleeping, you may get worried.
 Should you be?
 It depends.
-Here’s what experts want you to know about labored breathing during sleep and when to get a vet on the line.
+Here’s what experts want you to know about labored breathing during sleep and when to call a vet.

 Generally, a puppy’s breathing rate while resting should be between 10 and 35 breaths per minute.
 However, vets say some dogs have lower thresholds.
 It’s important to consult with your vet about what breathing rate is healthiest for your specific pup.

 It’s actually best to evaluate your pet’s breathing rate while they are sleeping because exercise and play can elevate it.
-To calculate your pet’s sleeping breathing rate:
+To calculate your pet’s sleep breathing rate: